akarsh77/RGB-Color-Guessing-Game/README.md

 # RGB-Color-Guessing-Game
-A full fledged RGB  color guessing game
+A full fledged RGB  color guessing game with a toggle for Easy and Hard modes.